 - 1. Make sure Ambari Infra services are stopped.
 From Ambari Web, browse to Services > Ambari Infra and select Stop from the Service Actions menu. - 2.
 On every host in your cluster with an Infra Solr Client installed, run the following commands:

-'''

-yum clean all

 yum upgrade ambari-infra-solr-client

-'''

 3. Execute the following command on all hosts running an Ambari Infra Solr Instance: